Made with orange juice, banana, and carrots, Healthy Morning Glory Muffins are an amazing snack or breakfast! Vegan and gluten free.

 - Place mashed banana, orange juice and zest, maple syrup, oil, vanilla, and flax mixture in a medium mixing bowl and whisk until smooth.

-- Place almond flour, oat flour, cinnamon, ginger, baking soda, baking powder and salt in a large mixing bowl and whisk until well combined.
+- Place packed almond flour, oat flour, cinnamon, ginger, baking soda, baking powder and salt in a large mixing bowl and whisk until well combined.
 Pour in wet ingredients and mix until smooth.
 Fold in cherries, carrot, and apple (if your apple seems too wet, wring it out in a paper towel first to remove the excess moisture).

 - Spoon batter evenly into 12 muffin cups.
 Bake for 8 minutes at 425°F and then reduce the heat to 350°F (keeping muffins in oven) and bake for another 18-22 minutes, or until a knife comes out clean.
 Cool muffins in tin for 15 minutes before transferring to a wire rack to cool completely.